Homnaadda/Digital-Evidence-Preservation/README.md

 # 🔐 Digital Evidence Management System

-A comprehensive digital forensics and evidence management system built with Python Flask, designed for law enforcement agencies to securely manage and track digital evidence throughout the investigation process.
+A secure digital evidence management system for law enforcement and forensic teams.
+This application allows users to upload, encrypt, view, and manage digital evidence files with role-based access and full activity logging.
 ## 📋 Table of Contents
 - [Features](#-features)
 - [System Architecture](#-system-architecture)